Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 "Intermediate Representations" (IRs), which are somewhere in between machine code and the code that most programmers write, but in a way that is language-agnostic.
-In particular, it would be possible to target the LLVM IR from Fortran, and then automatically benefit from all the "backends" that do most of the heavy optimization work between the IR and the actual CPU architecture.
+In particular, it would be possible to target the LLVM IRs from Fortran, and then automatically benefit from all the "backends" that do most of the heavy optimization work between the IRs and the actual CPU architecture.

-This made LLVM an attractive foundation for these new Fortran compiler efforts, and both the "new" Flang, as well as LFortran followed this approach, though with different aims in what they built on top.
+This made LLVM an attractive foundation for these new Fortran compiler efforts, and both incarnations of Flang as well as LFortran followed this approach, though with different aims in what they built on top.

 ## Compiler bingo

-Together with "classic" Flang, all of these FOSS Fortran compilers attracted great hope to unblock the general situation regarding the lack of free Fortran compilers on Windows.
+All of these FOSS Fortran compilers attracted great hope to unblock the general situation regarding the lack of free Fortran compilers on Windows.
 Classic Flang already had preliminary support for Windows, but this never fully took off, not least as the lion's share of resources behind Flang was refocussed on getting the rewritten version merged into LLVM itself.